Where do you get Iodine and how much do you need?

 Goiter is the enlargement of the Thyroid Gland in the base of the neck.
 Without sufficient Iodine to do its job, the Thyroid enlarges attempting to do more.

 A person may be consuming Iodine BUT getting too many Goitrogens from raw cruciferous vegetables and certain chemicals.
 Goitrogens block the absorption of Iodine.

 This article and Primal Diet – Modern Health Podcast on “Thyroid Toxins, Nutrients and Goitrogens” has details.
 Eat crucifers (kale, cauliflower, broccoli, cabbage, brussel sprouts) cooked, not raw.

 Chlorine and bromine from tap water, pools and spas block Iodine absorption as they compete with Iodine.

 If your Thyroid tests a little low, before starting medication try several months of correct Iodine support to try to improve your levels.

-If your labs are definitely out of range, do not wait to get on medication.
-Start our Alaria for Iodine as the whole body needs it as well as the Thyroid.
+If your labs are far out of range, get on medication.
+And start our Alaria for Iodine.

 Can Iodine Help Hair Loss?